sabothedeveloper/CS50w/README.md

-# Harvard's CS50’s Introduction to Computer Science
+# Harvard's CS50’s Web Programming with Python and JavaScript
 My CS50 Harvard Course GitHub repository is a collection of my code, projects, and assignments completed during the course, showcasing my progress and skills as I tackle the challenges presented by Harvard's CS50 curriculum.

 It has the following courses: